jbmartin/SifteoBlickets/README.md

 siftulator -n 5 SifteoBlickets.elf
 ```

 Congratulations!
-You just ran your own blicket experiment.
+You just launch your very own blicket experiment.

 #What are blickets?

 The word 'blicket' is a neologism (or made up word) created by psychologists.
-To a psychologist or philosopher interested in how people reasong and learn about causality, a blicket usually means:
+However, to a psychologist or philosopher interested in how people reason and learn about causality, a blicket has the following meaning:

 **blicket** (n. *plural* blickets)

 1. (philosophy) An object with certain properties causing it to trigger a "blicket detector" (a device that lights up and plays music), introduced in certain experiments relating to causality and perception ([wikitonary](http://en.wiktionary.org/wiki/blicket)).

 In other words a 'blicket' is basically something that can _cause_ something else (specifically, the 'blicket detector') to do something.
 Just like an Asprin might cause your headache go away, a "blicket" might make a
 "blicket detector" go wild (blink and play sounds).
 Why call it a blicket?
 Meaningless nonesense words are an important tool for studying learning and reasoning because they help to reduce or remove the influence prior knowledge.
-You could call it anything but many experiements in causality have been done (arbitrarily) with the phrase 'blicket.'
+You could rename a blicket anything ("wuz", "kez", etc...) but many experiements in causality have been done (arbitrarily) with the phrase 'blicket.'

-Psychologists have relied on using tge blicket detector game as a experimental model of how people learn new causal relationships.
+Psychologists have relied on the blicket detector game as a model of how people learn new causal relationships.
 How does the blicket game work?
 Typically in an experiment, the researcher tells the participant that there is a box that is a "blicket
 detector" that will play sounds and light up when a "blicket" is placed on top if it.
 In other words, the blicket will _cause_ the
-blicket detector to activate.
+blicket detector to activate when the two come into physical contact.
 Various objects (square blocks) are placed on the blicket detector one a time, and only certain
 ones cause the detector to activate.
 Thus, the physical collision between the blicket and the detector causes a change of state
 in the detector.
 The goal is to see how children and adults learn which objects _cause_ the blicket detector to activate.
 This simple game lets you explore include how children and adults generalize from certain objects to other, novel ones.
 For example, do people generalize based on perceptual properties, causal properties, or a mixture of these properties?

 #What are Sifteo Cubes?
-Sifteo offers a unique gaming platform centered around interactive 1.5 inch cubes each with their own LCD touch screen, motion sensor, accelerometer, and nearby object sensing abilities.
+Sifteo offers a unique gaming platform centered around interactive 1.5 inch cubes each with their own LCD touch screen, motion sensor, accelerometer, and the ability to sense nearby cubes.
-Basically, they're like programmable iPod nanos that can touch and talk to one another!
+Basically, they are programmable iPod nanos that can touch and talk to one another!
-These feature packed little cubes present an exciting opportunity for psychologists to study how people reason and learn about physicals interactions in an engaging, gamified setting.
+These feature packed phsyical computing devices present an exciting opportunity for psychologists to study how people reason and learn through physical interaction between real objects.

 ![][sifteo_cubes]